 Review of the action matrix

 The GWG reviewed the action matrix (Attachment C).
-Several actions were closed (AI 237 and AI 240).
-Two additional actions was opened, Actions 249 and 250 in Attachment C.
+Several actions were closed (AI 85, AI 237 and AI 240).
+Two additional actions were opened, Actions 249 and 250 in Attachment C.

 DFMC Work Plan

 As a result of the discussion supported by WP 25 (and the other papers associated with agenda items 4.a and 4.b, the GWG agreed that a small SARPs drafting group would be formed to begin writing SARPs for DFMC GBAS.
 Even though the DFMC architecture ad-hoc group was unable to fully converge on a single architecture, there was general consensus that a merged architecture taking the best features of both the “send corrections” and “send measurements” should be achievable.
 In the meantime the authors group would begin drafting SARPs particularly for those sections where the changes to implement DFMC are clear.
 Action item 249 was logged with tasking of the DFMC SARPs Drafting Group.
 The goal for this group is to complete (and technically validate) the SARPs piece of the BDS by the end of 2024.
-This drafting group will need to work closely with RTCA SC-19 WG 4 and Eurocae WG 28 as they develop the MOPs part of the baseline development standards.
+This drafting group will need to work closely with RTCA SC-19 WG 4 and EUROCAE WG 28 as they develop the MOPS part of the baseline development standards.
 As the drafting group works, they will note what changes are required for DFMC vs only SFMC SARPs changes.
 A decision as to whether a SFMC SARPs standard should be produced first will be made as the work progresses.

 Table 1 gives the currently accepted schedule for the development of DFMC GBAS.
 However, per the discussion of JWG 9/WP 16, GWG has deferred a decision with respect to producing a GAST D+ standard.
 The subject may be reconsidered in 2024 if DFMC GBAS is significantly delayed and industry conditions have changed to make GAST D+ development more beneficial.